2019 Grad Block Party FAQ

 - What will this event be like?
 The evening will be filled with festivities, including commemorative giveaways, free festival-type food, food trucks (for purchase), live music, games, photo ops, a bounce house, Scrappy, a special ice cream flavor in honor of graduation (Scrappy Sundae) and UNT merchandise and memorabilia available for purchase through the UNT Barnes & Noble Bookstore and Jostens.
 Everything wraps up with fireworks and the UNT Alma Mater at dark (around 9:30 p.m.).

 - When and where is the event?
-The event takes place from 5:30 to 9:30 p.m.
-Friday, May 11 at the Library Mall, on the South Lawn of the University Union and along Highland Street between Avenues A and C. In the event of rain, the event will take place in the University Union.
+The event takes place from 5:30 to 9 p.m.
+Friday, May 10, along Highland Street between Avenues A and C, on the University Union South Lawn and in the Library Mall.
+In the event of rain, the event will take place inside the University Union.

 - Why this day/time?
 This date and time was selected based on feedback from students during several focus groups held by the university’s planning committee for the Block Party.
 Students expressed interest in this time to allow all graduates and guests, from both ceremony days, the ability to attend without conflicting with already scheduled commencement ceremonies.

 - Will there be a speaker or formal portion during the block party?
 There will not be a formal speaker; however, we will end the night with a special faux-champagne toast to graduates, the singing of the Alma Mater and fireworks at dark.
 Additionally, we will have an emcee and announcements for things like prizes throughout the night.

 - Do I need to bring anything?
 Graduates should bring their UNT ID and tassel to receive their free gift.